Accounting vs. Billing Software

 Invoices produced using accounting software apps typically incorporate line items, the amount(s) being charged, taxes, and the total amount due.

 Accounting software is meant to "account for" and track finance-related data.
 However, it tends to struggle with managing subscribers and recurring payments.
-Especially true when there is a need to charge usage-related fees or telecom taxation.
-A telecom billing platform becomes necessary as the volume of these needs grows.
+This is especially true when usage-related fees or telecom taxation need to be charged.
+As the volume of these needs grows, a telecom billing platform becomes necessary.

 Using Billing Software to Generate Telecom Invoices

-A billing system automates the manual work required to create recurring invoices (view example).
-It allows service providers to create and send invoices to customers in an efficient, repeatable manner.
-Billing software can also help manage complex telco billing processes like subscriptions for usage-based services.
+A billing system automates the manual work of creating recurring invoices (view example).
+It allows service providers to create and send invoices to customers efficiently and repeatably.
+Billing software can also help manage complex telco billing processes, like subscriptions for usage-based services.

 Billing systems can typically track the following: